Zedikon/PotatoHeads/README.md

 # PotatoHeads

 ## Basic info
-PotatoHeads is a plugin for various actions with the heads of players.
-At the time of the current version, the plugin only adds the ability to issue any game heads to an ordinary player, without rights to the give command.
-In future versions, it is planned to add more functionality to this plugin.
+PotatoHeads is a plugin for various actions with players' heads.
+At the time of the release of the current version, the plugin adds the ability to issue any game heads to an ordinary player, without rights to the give command.
+And also, when a player is killed by another player, the killer will be given the head of the killed person.

 ## Commands
 /givehead [player] - outputs the head of the specified player (if the player is not specified, outputs the head of the one who used the command)